siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Bullets gain velocity from their caster.

 When a bullet is created, its velocity adds the velocity of the unit fired it.

+## no_sidewinder
+> tags: gameplayImpact
+> info: Disallow usages of Sidewinder.

+Invalidate unit designs if they have Sidewinder equipped.

 ## hide_stats
 > tags: displayImpact, informingImpact, clearNetRequired